BRINGING YOUR DESIGN TO LIGHT

-Our Design describes how our energy is meant to flow.
-It shows us our best tools for applying our energy, choosing appropriately, where our greatest strengths are, and what we will be drawn to.
+Our Design, as defined by our unique Human Design chart, describes how our energy is meant to flow.
+It shows us our best tools for applying our energy, choosing appropriately, identifying our greatest strengths, and what we will be drawn to.
 The direction in which our energy flows is intended to show us where and how to carry out our life plan and soul purpose.
 That is because our energy naturally flows towards what we are supposed to be doing, being, and learning.

-Our Design energies express through our creativity, how we relate to others, how we find our place in the world, the kinds of vocations that interest us, and how we find meaning and fulfillment.
-In other words, our Design is the map of the path that will lead to the highest expression of our purpose.
+Our Design energies express themselves through our creativity, our relationships with others, our sense of place in the world, the kinds of vocations that interest us, and how we find meaning and fulfillment.
+In other words, our Design is the map that leads to the highest expression of our purpose.
 Above all, your Design is intended to serve your continuing evolution.

 Most importantly, we each have a unique soul trajectory that describes where we’ve been and who we’ve been, including how we have treated others, how others have treated us, and how we may have impacted collective history, for good or ill.

 Because different people can be born with the same chart, does it render our Design meaningless?
-Does it mean that we can’t use our Human Design to identify our uniqueness and our purpose and use it to help us anchor into that purpose?
+Does it mean we can’t use our Human Design to identify our uniqueness and purpose, and to help us anchor into that purpose?
 Of course not.

-Your Design already gives you a great deal of information.
-It will point you in the direction that you should go.
-Then it is up to you, as the unique individual soul who is “wearing” that Design, to bring it to light in the way that only you (your soul) intended.
-You are far more than your Human Design, but you are going to use that Design to find YOUR path and YOUR purpose.
+Your Design offers valuable information and points you in the right direction.
+It is up to you, the unique soul living that Design, to express it as you intend.
+You are more than your Human Design, but you can use it to find your path and purpose.

 I leave you with this: follow your Soul’s (or your authentic) intentions because therein lies the direction for your life.